-- To assist the cleaner to clean designated areas in accordance with the Authority's approved methods, frequencies and standards. - To assist the Co-Headteacher and SBM in monitoring the cleaning standards achieved by outside contractors on site. - To ensure that the premises are kept secure and safe, including locking & unlocking buildings, - Ensure the building alarm is activated & deactivated & premises are secured. - Undertake handyperson duties as appropriate. - Undertake porterage duties. - To assist the Headteacher in the organisation and arrangement of lettings. - Deal with members of the public on site during lettings.. - Undertake regular inspections of the premises to determine the need for repair and maintenance work. - Keep appropriate documentation and records of repairs. - Monitor the effectiveness of, and ensure the maintenance of, all heating and service installations. - Ensure that the grounds maintenance works are fully completed, and records kept up to date. - Ensure that the school grounds are free from litter. - Monitor the condition of the school fences and gateways and to take appropriate action, with the SBM/Headteacher's approval, to repair and improve the perimeters. - Use equipment, machinery and cleaning materials as directed and to ensure that such equipment is satisfactorily maintained. - Ensure that accidents at work and defects of equipment and machinery are reported to the appropriate sources. - Undertake administrative/clerical duties connected with the caretaking and cleaning service i.e., order forms, stock returns, work orders, time sheets etc
+- To oversee the cleaning of designated areas in accordance with the Authority's approved methods, frequencies and standards. - To assist the Headteacher and SBM in monitoring the cleaning standards achieved by outside contractors on site. - To ensure that the premises are kept secure and safe, including locking & unlocking buildings, - Ensure the building alarm is activated & deactivated & premises are secured. - Undertake handyperson duties as appropriate. - Undertake porterage duties. - Undertake regular inspections of the premises to determine the need for repair and maintenance work. - Keep appropriate documentation and records of repairs. - Monitor the effectiveness of, and ensure the maintenance of, all heating and service installations. - Ensure that the grounds maintenance works are fully completed, and records kept up to date. - Ensure that the school grounds are free from litter. - Monitor the condition of the school fences and gateways and to take appropriate action, with the SBM/Headteacher's approval, to repair and improve the perimeters. - To act as a staff member of the Governing Body Premises Sub-Committee (H&S Committee associate member). - Use equipment, machinery and cleaning materials as directed and to ensure that such equipment is satisfactorily maintained.